 What is a rock or zen garden?

-Traditional Japanese gardens represent natural sceneries and spiritual and philosophical ideas by incorporating natural materials such as ponds, streams, islands and hills.
-The Japanese rock gardens are designed to recreate all the garden elements using rocks, gravel, and sand, along with moss and shrubs, however do not contain water.
+Traditional Japanese gardens represent natural sceneries and spiritual and philosophical ideas by incorporating natural materials such as ponds, streams, islands, and hills.
+The Japanese rock gardens are designed to recreate all the garden elements using rocks, gravel, and sand, along with moss and shrubs, however, do not contain water.
 Zen gardens, or karesansui, are also known as dry rock gardens or dry landscape gardens and are a symbolic representation of the world and help the monks with the meditation about the meaning of existence.
 The rocks can be arranged vertically or flat to represent mountains, waterfalls, or islands.
 The white sand and gravel, which are carefully raked each day by monks, represent (flowing) water.

 Japanese rock gardens have existed for centuries, it was already in 1251 when the first rock garden was built in the city of Kamakura, which was the nation’s capital at the time.
-These rock garden resembled the Chinese gardens of the Song dynasty, with a strict arrangement of the stones.
+These rock gardens resembled the Chinese gardens of the Song dynasty, with a strict arrangement of stones.
 During the Muromachi Period (1336-1573), the capital was moved to Kyoto where many important zen temples with Japanese rock gardens were built in Kyoto.
 Here is our list of the most beautiful zen gardens in Kyoto.

 Ryoanji Temple (龍安寺)

 The rock garden of Ryoanji Temple is the most famous and visited rock garden in Japan.
-The temple itself was originally a villa of an aristocrat during the Heian Period (794-1185), and was converted into a zen temple in 1450.
-The exact date of construction as well as the designer of the garden are unknown and the original garden was destroyed by a fire.
+The temple itself was originally a villa of an aristocrat during the Heian Period (794-1185) and was converted into a zen temple in 1450.
+The exact date of construction, as well as the designer of the garden, are unknown and the original garden was destroyed by a fire.
 The current garden was recreated at the end of the 18th century.

 The garden is a rectangle of 25 meters and 10 meters, and 15 stones of different sizes are carefully laid out in five groups.
 The garden is meant to be viewed from a seated position on the terrace of the head priest’s former residence called Hojo.
-When you observe the garden at the seated position, at least one of the rocks is always hidden from the viewer.
+When you observe the garden from a seated position, at least one of the rocks is always hidden from the viewer.
 The meaning of the garden is not clear, but the traditional interpretation is that it represents infinity or that only through attaining enlightenment one would be able to see the 15 stones.

 Admission fee ¥500